Table of Contents

 In rare cases, especially if the person spends more than seven hours in front of digital screens, these symptoms may not go away because the eyes do not have time to relax and adjust.
 Blurry distance vision is the most likely to continue after you are not working on a digital screen, and this problem can make driving or walking difficult.

 An optometrist or ophthalmologist can look at your eyes to diagnose whether you suffer from digital eye strain or another condition that requires a different medical approach.
 When you go in for a diagnosis, your doctor will likely:

 - Get a patient history.
 This includes any family history of certain eye conditions, if you have any underlying medical conditions and prescription medications that could impact your vision, if there are any environmental factors like chemicals in your work environment that might affect your eyes, and how long you spend on digital screens like computers or your phone.

 - Take visual acuity measurements.
-These will assess how your vision is impacted by spending time on screens and compare it to any existing eye conditions you have.
+Visual acuity tests will assess how your vision is impacted by spending time on screens and compare it to any existing eye conditions you have.

 - Test how your eyes focus and move together.
 Measuring how well your peripheral vision works and how well your eyes focus on objects in unison can also show your optometrist if you have any issues that may make digital eye strain worse.